radoslaw-panuszewski/panuszewski-dev/content/posts/spring-io-2024/index.md

 Let me introduce [Layered Native Images](https://github.com/oracle/graal/issues/7626).
 In a nutshell: it will allow you to use a pre-compiled Spring Framework (or any other framework you like) as base image for your application.
 Given that GraalVM won't have to recompile the good chunk of Spring code every time, it can result in significantly faster build times.
 Imagine that you can compile your app to native image almost as fast as building a fat jar.
 That could be a game-changer for many developers!

 ## Summary
-It was my first time on Spring I/O and it was awesome 🚀 Thanks for the organizers for their amazing work!
+It was my first time on Spring I/O and it was awesome 🚀 Thanks to the organizers for their amazing work!